Riverscapes/PBR/workshops/2024/Anabranch/winnemucca.md

 This workshop was hosted by Nevada Association of Conservation Districts, US Fish & Wildlife Service, and the Nevada Conservation Districts Program and taught by Anabranch Solutions.
 The workshop content grew out of over 20 [LTPBR workshops]({{ site.baseurl }}/workshops/) taught by  Utah State University and the online modules were developed in [2020]({{ site.baseurl }}/workshops/2020/SGI/) for an NRCS Working Lands for Wildlife workshop series.

 ## Workshop Description
-Students learned‘low-tech process-based restoration’ (LTPBR) as a practice of using simple, low unit-cost, structural additions (e.g.wood and beaver dams) in streams to mimic natural functions and initiate specific processes.
+Students learned ‘low-tech process-based restoration’ (LTPBR) as a practice of using simple, low unit-cost, structural additions (e.g.wood and beaver dams) in streams to mimic natural functions and initiate specific processes.
 ‘Letting the system do the work’ means that with a few low-cost amendments and low-tech treatments (e.g.hand-built, natural materials, non-engineered, short-term design lifespans) we allow the riparian area to recover naturally.

 ------
 ## Agenda